Whipped Chocolate Mocha Tart – Day one – Soft Caramel Sauce

 While I was putting the tart together, I was sneaking in a few bites of my chocolate bar dipped in the caramel.
 It was pure heaven.
 I loved it!!

 - 1/2 cup water

 - Place the sugar into a medium sized pot and pour the water over it.
 Place the pan over high heat and and leave it alone.
 Do not stir it, poke at it, or bother it.
 Let it come to a complete boil.
 Let it boil rapidly and then it will thicken and the boil will slow down.
 Watch as the syrup starts to darken around the edge of the pan.
 When this happens, give the pot a swirl in a circular motion to caramelize all the sugar evenly.

-- As the syrup turns golden brown swirl some more and check the color of the sugar.
-Keep cooking the sugar until it's deep golden brown.
-You'll need to tilt the pot to check the color of the caramel.
+- As the syrup turns golden brown, swirl some more and check the color of the sugar.
+Keep cooking the sugar until it’s a deep golden brown.
+You’ll need to tilt the pot to check the color of the caramel.